RSD and ADHD in Women

 Do you struggle with these symptoms?
 If so, you are not alone.
 Most ADHDer’s struggle with these issues.
 Also, as is often the case with women who struggle with ADD, this might make you prone to unhealthy relationships with partners who gaslight you.
 Learn more about relationships here.

-Women with ADHD also go to great lengths to hide their RSD and to fit in.
+Women with ADHD also go to great lengths to hide or mask their RSD and to fit in.
 It is a contributor to shame, which is an overwhelming and pervasive sense of being inadequate and unworthy.
 Shame is difficult to overcome and often will get in the way of someone coming to therapy.

 Shame is different from guilt, which can be a natural emotion you feel when you do something wrong.
 Shame is an experience that YOU ARE WRONG.